suzdalnitski/honesto-prototype/README.md

 ## Clean code
 I typically strive to write clean code on the first try, and refactor as I go.
 Still, some areas of the codebase might need some cleanup, which I would probably do once the prototype is approved.

+## Error handling
+Currently, the prototype only considers the 'happy path', and completely ignores any error handling.
+Of course, many things can go wrong, and all of the edge cases have to be handled properly before shipping the app to production.

 ## Accessibility
 It is considered a good practice to code with accessibility in mind, which I had to neglect.